 May 17th We set sail at 6:20 am and sailed for Atlantic City.
 We arrived at 4:30 pm, refueled and tied up for the night.

 May 18th We set sail at 6:30 am and sailed for Cape May.
 We arrived at 3:30 pm and switched crew members.
 Stephen needed to get off to attend sailing school in Florida and I took on Michael as a replacement crew.
 We also resupplied ship stores and picked up 2 additional anchors.

 May 19th We set sail at 8:15 am for Ocean City.
 We arrived at 10:30 pm and tied up for the night.
 We took an extra day of rest and refueled the boat.

 May 21st We set sail at 9:15 am for Norfolk, a 27-hour run.
-We arrived at 9:15 am May 22nd.
-We spend the next day at dock because of the weather.
+We arrived at 9:15 am on May 22nd.
+We spend the next day at the dock because of the weather.